 5.)
 Kuru – human – found in Papua New Guinea possibly transmitted by cannibalism

 1.)
-Prions – infectious agent that are proteins
+Prions – the infectious agent that are proteins

 – Causes refolding of normal or natural proteins into a disease form